ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-grouping/index.md

             // pass rows back along with any additional group info params.success({
                 rowData: rows,
-                groupInfo: {a: 22, b: 55}
+                groupLevelInfo: {a: 22, b: 55}
             });
         }
     }
 }
 ```

-The info object is merged into the Group Info (which is initially an empty object) and then available through the `getServerSideGroupState()` API.
+The `groupLevelInfo` object is merged into the Group Level Info (which is initially an empty object) and then available through the `getServerSideGroupLevelState()` API.

-If rows are loaded multiple times, then the Group Info values will over write existing values
+If rows are loaded multiple times, then the `groupLevelInfo` values will over write existing values
 as they are merged on top of the existing values.
 Rows can be loaded multiple times if a) the level
 is [Refreshed](/server-side-model-refresh/) or b) [Infinite Scrolling](/server-side-model-row-stores/) is used (as each block load will get the opportunity to add info data).

-The example below shows Group Info in action.
+The example below shows Group Level Info in action.

 <grid-example title='Group Info' name='group-info' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>